otterize/docs/docs/documentation/_common/verify-cni.md

 ## Verify network policies are enforceable

-To enforce network policies, a Kubernetes cluster requires a CNI network plugin to be installed.
+To enforce network policies, a Kubernetes cluster requires a CNI supporting network policies to be installed.

 :::note
 You can skip this section if you already have a CNI (such as Calico) installed in your cluster.